Do you qualify for an online divorce?

 Please answer the following and then click the "Continue" button.

-In order to file for divorce in the State of Georgia, either spouse must have been a resident for at least six months prior to filing.
-The dissolution may be granted thirty days after its initiation.
+Before filing for divorce in North Carolina, either spouse must have been a resident of the state for at least six months prior to filing.

 Court filing fees are in addition to the cost of using CompleteCase.com.
 This cost may vary by county.
 Please check with your local courthouse to determine the exact amount.